 When is it appropriate to ask a subject to disclose his/her sexual orientation for a story?
 Is it ever?

 In spring 2012, a New York judge ruled it wasn’t defamatory to call someone gay, even if he or she was heterosexual.
-As more LGBT people come out and more cities and states provide protections based on sexual orientation and gender identity, the stigma of being LGBT has lessened.
+As more LGBTQ people come out and more cities and states provide protections based on sexual orientation and gender identity, the stigma of being LGBTQ has lessened.
 As a result, reporters are more likely to cover issues that affect LGBTs (e.g., jobs, the economy, marriage, health care), and encounter people who are openly gay.
 How do you ask if someone is gay without prying?